plone/training/angular/angular.rst

      }
    }

-We could display those news with a very basic layout like this:
+We could display those news with a basic layout like this:

 .. code-block:: html+ng2